dashih/scrabble-solver-servlet/README.md

 ./gradlew war
 ```

 Deploy in any container server (tested on Tomcat 9).
-TLS must be enabled or some of the client javascript will not work.

-#### Building the docker image
+#### Building the application docker image
-Credentials for Docker Hub must be set up.
-Installing Docker Desktop on MacOSX and signing in takes care of this.
-The following command will then build the docker image and push it to Docker Hub.
+This publishes the image to the local docker daemon:

+`./gradlew jibDockerBuild`

+To publish to an official docker repository, credentials must be set up in advance.

 `./gradlew jib`

-To test locally, use the following command to publish the image to the local docker daemon.

-`./gradlew jibDockerBuild`

 ## Algorithm
 Combinations, including blanks, are generated for the input string.
 These combinations are then permuted, and each permutation is checked against the dictionary to find solutions.